abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter15.md

 So recognize how clinging, attachment, and identification keep coalescing and forming, establishing themselves.
-And then recognize that there is an opportunity of non-clinging, non-attachment.

-“How do I do that?
+And then recognize that there is an opportunity of non-clinging, non-attachment: “How do I do that?
 How do I not cling to everything I conceive of as my self?”

 If you have ever gone on a long hike with too much stuff, when you put that pack on, you think, “It’s a bit heavy, but it’s okay.”
 But you keep